France is the most visited country in the world

 French Manucure is not french, it’s American.
 It is named after the “French Touch” which is meant to represent elegance and refinement.
 French manucure is not very popular in France and is purely from Hollywood, from the 70s.

-The croissant, to pronounce with your worse French accent is not French.
-Croissant origins from Austria, where we know it existed since before 1000 A.C.
+The croissant, to pronounce with your worst French accent is not French.
+Croissant origins are from Austria, where we know it existed since before 1000 A.C.
 According to the legend, when the Austrian won against the Turk, their bakery baked pastry shaped like the Islam Crescent to celeberate.

 In France, you can marry a dead person